-Whether you work from home or you have a 9-5 job, we all face the same challenge; how to take care of a healthy work and life balance.
-Do you feel like you’re spending so much time on work and you have no family time or you’re so much stressed with housework that you slack on the job?
+Whether you work from home, or you have a 9-5 job, we all face the same challenge; how to take care of a healthy work-life balance.
+Do you feel like you’re spending so much time on work, and you have no family time, or you’re so much stressed with housework that you slack on the job?
 Well, you’re not alone!
 We all face this challenge on a daily basis, and we wonder how to balance out our lives.
 It’s hard, and I also face the same challenge.

 But luckily there are steps that we can take to get things right on the track.
-I have found the following ways to be effective in creating a healthy work and life balance as a freelancer and they’ve helped me a lot.
+I have found the following ways to be effective in creating a healthy work-life balance as a freelancer, and they’ve helped me a lot.
 You have even possible have heard some of them, but we sometimes need a nudge to get back on track

 Below are square measure ways in which to take care of the balance.

 1) Have a routine and stick with it.